Kamikouchi-lab/YORU/README.md

 3. Create a virtual environment using [YORU.yml](YORU.yml) in command prompt or Anaconda prompt.

      ```
-     conda env create -f "Peth/to/YORU.yml"
+     conda env create -f "Path/to/YORU.yml"
      ```

-4. Activate the virtual environment in command prompt or Anaconda prompt.
+4. Activate the virtual environment in the command prompt or Anaconda prompt.

      ```
      conda activate yoru